A guide to Mosel Valley with the best hikes and vineyards in Mosel Valley, Germany

 - Almost every village along the Mosel river is connected to the public railway linking Trier to Koblenz, which makes it very easy to explore the region without owning a car.
 Check cheap connections and prices here

-Find all locations in a map at the end of the post!
+Find all locations in a Mosel valley, Germany map at the end of the post!

 Already the Celts and Romans appreciated the beneficial microclimate created by the twists and turns of the Mosel river.
 That makes the Mosel valley the oldest wine region in Germany and the largest with vines on extremely steep slopes.
 Some of the vines grow even on 60% incline!
 Nowadays the region produces some of the finest white wines in the world particularly cherished for their refreshing mineral notes and aromas.

-Still nowadays you can visit elements of the Roman viticulture such as the pressing facilities.
+Still, nowadays, you can visit elements of Roman viticulture such as the pressing facilities.
+In fact, enjoying the wine culture is an essential part of touring the Mosel valley in Germany.

 Wine tourism already emerged after the French revolution when Goethe referred to this region in his writings or when William Turner, the Romanticist painter, created several watercolors of the characteristic river slopes and terraced vineyards.

-By the end of the 19th century the white wines from Mosel river valley were some of the most expensive ones in the world and were served at royal courts from St. Petersburg to London.
+By the end of the 19th century, the white wines from Moselle, Germany were some of the most expensive ones in the world and were served at royal courts from St. Petersburg to London.

-Wine, viticulture and grapes are key elements of the local culture and identity.
+Wine, viticulture, and grapes are key elements of the local culture and identity.
+The region is thus a must when you travel to Germany, particularly the Mosel region.

 Things To Do in German Mosel River Valley